 This panel will explore the unique public health challenge of trying to manage COVID-19 within incarceration facilities.
 Panelists will discuss recent litigation to release people in response to the pandemic.
 Lastly, they will consider the ethical obligations to incarcerated individuals during a pandemic as well as challenges of releasing individuals without allowing the virus to spread further.

 - Karthik Sivashanker, Assistant Professor of Psychiatry, Boston University School of Medicine and staff consultation-liaison psychiatrist, VA Boston Healthcare

 - Joel Thompson, Staff Attorney, Prisoners’ Legal Services of Massachusetts and Clinical Instructor, Harvard Prison Legal Assistance Project

-- Moderator: Carmel Shachar, Executive Director, The Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School.
+- Moderator: Stephen Wood, Fellow in Bioethics, Center for Bioethics, Harvard Medical School and Visiting Scholar, Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics, Harvard Law School

 Due to the ongoing closure of Harvard University, this event will be held entirely online.
 The event is free and open to the public, but registration is required.
 Registrants will receive the Zoom link and password the day before the event.